satoru-suzukii/xianxia-idle-mod-game/README.md

 ### Available Debug Commands:
 - **⚡ Add 1e50 Qi:** Instantly boosts Qi for testing high-cost skill balancing.
 - **☯ Add 50k Karma:** Grants Karma to test reincarnation and shop modifiers.
-- **🚀 Force Breakthrough:** Skips the current bottleneck to test realm-specific mechanics.
-- **📚 +100 All Skills:** Levels up all acquired skills to verify late-game scaling.

 *Note: These tools are intended for demo testing and development.
 Using them will significantly bypass the intended gameplay loop.*